AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 more than one processor at once.
 By now, you should have read all of the previous tutorials.

-.. admonition:: Generic instructions
+.. admonition:: Cheatsheet

    * You need to figure out what parallelization paradigm your program uses, otherwise you won't know which options to use.

-     * Embarrassingly parallel: use array jobs.
+     * Embarrassingly parallel: use :doc:`array jobs <array>`.
      * Multithreaded (OpenMP) or multiple tasks (like Python's multiprocessing): ``--cpus-per-task=N``, ``--mem-per-core=M`` (if memory scales per CPU)